rmst/chi/README.md

 #### Installation

+Requires TensorFlow and Python 3

 `pip install git+https://github.com/rmst/chi.git`

-In the `examples` folder is a small tutorial on chi's mechanics and also a more complicated Wasserstein GAN implementation.
+The scripts in the `examples` folder demonstrate the core features of chi.
+The `examples/4-wgan/` folder contains an implementation of the new Wasserstein GAN.

-#### Run the dashboard via
+##### Run the dashboard via

-`chiboard` or `./bin/chiboard`
+`chiboard` or `bin/chiboard`